 Gennadi was a featured member of the Showstoppers troupe starring Maggi Scott which won the Mo Award in 1998 for ‘Best Show of the Year’.
 He has also performed his one-man show in the style of Ivan Rebroff winning praise for his interpretation both of operatic arias and Russian songs.
 Gennadi has toured this show to Russia and Turkey.

-In 2009, Gennadi Dubinsky became a full-time soloist with Opera Australia.
+The following year, Gennadi became a full-time soloist with Opera Australia.
 Since then, he has sung Ramphis in Aida, Lorenzo in I Capuleti e i Montecchi, The Priest in Lady Macbeth of Mtsensk and took principal bass roles in La fanciulla del West, Le nozze di Figaro, Macbeth and Rigoletto; he also sang Bartolo in Le nozze di Figaro for New Zealand Opera in Auckland and Wellington.

 Recent concert appearances have included those with the Sydney Symphony (in Pique Dame), Sydney Philharmonia (in Carmen) and the Sydney Conservatorium of Music (in Verdi’s Requiem).

 In 2014, Gennadi Dubinsky sang Monterone in Rigoletto for Opera Australia and appeared as The Bonze in Madama Butterfly for Handa Opera on Sydney Harbour.
-He returns to the national company in 2015 as The King in Aida, The Mandarin in Turandot and Dr. Grenvil in La Traviata.
+He returned to the national company in 2015 as The King in Aida, The Mandarin in Turandot and Dr. Grenvil in La traviata.